pianomanx/pigallery2/MANPAGE.md

         "enabled": true,
         "//[passwordRequired]": "Requires password protected sharing links.",
         "passwordRequired": false,
+        "//[sharingKeyLength]": "The longer the keys are, the harder they are to guess.
+Changing this number won't invalidate existing sharing.", "sharingKeyLength": 8,
         "//[updateTimeout]": "After creating a sharing link, it can be updated for this long.", "updateTimeout": 300000
     },